Valachi hearings

 The Valachi hearings, also known as the McClellan hearings, investigated organized crime activities across the United States.
 The hearings were initiated by Arkansas Senator John L. McClellan in 1963.
 Named after the major government witness against the American Mafia, foot soldier and made man Joseph Valachi, the trial exposed American organized crime to the world through Valachi's televised testimony.
-At the trial, Valachi was the first member of the Italian-American Mafia to acknowledge its existence publicly, and is credited with popularization of the term cosa nostra.
+At the hearings, Valachi was the first member of the Italian-American Mafia to acknowledge its existence publicly, and is credited with popularization of the term cosa nostra.
 The trial also exposed the hierarchy of the American Mafia, including the Five Families and The Commission.

 Overview

 In October 1963, Valachi testified before Senator John L. McClellan's congressional committee on organized crime, the Permanent Subcommittee on Investigations of the U.S. Senate Committee on Government Operations.
 He gave the American public a firsthand account of Mafia activities in the United States.

 Valachi had agreed to testify against the mafia and expose its dark past after landing in prison for a heroin charge alongside his boss, Don Vito Genovese.
 Fueled by anger at his former organization and a fear for his life after receiving the kiss of death from Genovese, Valachi reached out to testify, knowing the only other likely option was death.

 A low-ranking member of the New York–based Genovese crime family, Valachi was the first ever government witness to come forward from the American Mafia itself.
 Before Valachi, federal authorities had no concrete evidence that the American Mafia even existed.
 His disclosures did not lead directly to the prosecution of many high-ranking Mafia leaders, but he was able to provide many details of its history, structure, operations and rituals, as well as naming many active and former members of the major crime families.

-Valachi testified in vivid and minute detail on his day-to-day life in organized crime in a first-time-ever public account of life as a soldier of La Cosa Nostra, including its rites of initiation.
+Valachi testified on the details of his day-to-day life in organized crime in a first-time-ever public account of life as a soldier of La Cosa Nostra, including its rites of initiation.
 These televised hearings brought home to average Americans the violence and intimidation routinely used by the Mafia to further and protect its criminal enterprises.